NEUBIAS/training-resources/_modules/watershed.md

     S --- B("Boundaries / Watersheds (at intensity ridges)")

 figure: /figures/watershed.png
-figure_legend: Illustration of the watershed transform. a) Image with three objects that cannot be separated by a simple threshold. b) Foreground background segmentation of (a). c) Watershed transform of (e). d) (c) masked with (d). e) Inverse of (a). f) Intensity line profile along the line depicted in (e) with illustration of filling up the basins up to a the level where the yellow and blue regions meet and a watershed is build. g) as (f) but filling up the basins to a higher level.
+figure_legend: Illustration of the watershed transform. a) Image with three objects that cannot be separated by a simple threshold. b) Foreground/background segmentation of (a). c) Inverse of (a). d) Intensity line profile along the line depicted in (c) with illustration of filling up the basins up to a the level where the yellow and blue regions meet and a first watershed is build. e) As (d) but filling up the basins to a higher level where a second watershed is build between the blue and red region. f) Watershed transform of (c). g) (f) masked with (b).

 activity_preface: |
   - Basic watershed
     - Open [xy_8bit__touching_objects.tif](https://github.com/NEUBIAS/training-resources/raw/master/image_data/xy_8bit__touching_objects.tif).
     - Appreciate that you cannot segment the three objects using a simple threshold.
-    - Anyway find a threshold that segments the image into foreground (objects) and background
+    - Anyway find a threshold that segments the image into foreground (objects) and background.
       - Keep this binary mask, we will need it later.
     - Invert the original image and apply the watershed transform.
     - Appreciate that the image is now split into three regions.